 NOTE: NSC and Post Claims Division have developed a listing of PFS Allowable and Disallowable fees.
 To print out a listing of these fees, please click on the following: PFS Allowable and Disallowable Fees.
 If the fee the Lender wants to verify is not on the list, the Lender will need to submit a Variance via HUD's Extension and Variance Automated Requests System (EVARS).

-Answer: The HUD-1 Settlement Sheet is to be "completely" filled out, providing both the buyer's and seller's costs and fees.
-Neither the buyer nor seller is to walk away from the PFS closing with "cash."
-The seller, if applicable, may be eligible for the Seller Incentive, but even the Incentive is "not" to be reflected as a payment of cash on the HUD-1 as a disbursement or credit to the seller, rather than cash.
+Answer: No. The HUD-1 Settlement Sheet is to be completely filled out, providing both the buyer's and seller's costs and fees.
+Neither the buyer nor seller is to receive cash at closing.
+The seller, if applicable, may be eligible for the Seller Incentive, but this Incentive is to be reflected on the HUD-1 as a disbursement or credit to the seller, rather than cash.
 ML 2008-43.

-Question 6: Borrower is deceased, his father has been making the payments, property was tenant-occupied for eight months, and now the father wants to know if he can acquire the property under the PFS Program?
+Question 3: The borrower is deceased and his father has been making the monthly mortgage payments.
+May the father acquire the property under the PFS Program?

-Question 7: If the Lender is the Holder of both the first and second mortgages.
-When completing a Preforeclosure Sale, may the lender utilize the $1,500 that is available to pay towards the settlement of the second mortgage?
+Question 4: A lender is the holder of both the first and second mortgages.
+When completing a Preforeclosure Sale, may the lender utilize the $1,500 that is available to pay towards the settlement of its second mortgage?

-Answer: Yes, Mortgagee Letter 2008-43, page 13, paragraph J, Contract Approval, states in part: 5.
-Up to $2,500 to be used for the discharge of junior liens if closing occurs within 90 days of the issuance of the Approval to Participate in the PFS program, the first $1,000 represents the Borrower's consideration and the additional $1,500 represents FHA's consideration for a total of $2,500.
-If settlement occurs after 90 days, the first $750 represents the Borrower's consideration and the additional $1,500 represents FHA's consideration for a total of $2,250."
+Answer: Yes.
+Up to $2,500 is available for the discharge of junior liens in a Preforeclosure Sale.
+If closing occurs within 90 days of the issuance of the Approval to Participate in the PFS program, the first $1,000 represents the borrower's consideration and the remaining $1,500 is FHA's consideration, for a total of $2,500.
+If settlement occurs after 90 days, the first $750 represents the borrower's consideration and the remaining $1,500 represents FHA's consideration, for a total of $2,250.
+See ML 2008-43.

-Answer: PFS may follow a Partial Claim if there is a new reason for default and the Borrower lacks the financial ability to cure the present default.
+Answer: Yes.
+A PFS may follow a Partial Claim if there is a new reason for default and if the borrower lacks the financial ability to cure this present default.
 The Partial Claim amount must be added to the Unpaid Principal Balance and the Accrued Interest amount to correctly calculate total outstanding mortgage indebtedness.
+See ML 2008-43.

-Answer: Mortgagee Letter 2008-43, Paragraph G. Condition of Title, Page 9, states in part, All properties sold under the PFS Program must have marketable title.
+Answer: Yes.
+All properties sold under the PFS Program must have marketable title.
+See ML 2008-43.